Skip to main content

 Placement details

 In most cases, display the Critical Action component in a Card or Service List Item component.
-Place the component directly below the Status tag and take up the width of the component it is nested within.
+Place the component directly below the Status Tag component and take up the width of the component it is nested within.
 Include only one Critical Action component in a Card or Service List Item.
 Do not include multiple Critical Action components in a single Card or Service List Item.

 A list of benefits a Veteran is enrolled in.
 Several of the benefits in the list have Critical Action components, which highlight an action the user needs to take.